 - CREST CCT – We have many testers with the Infrastructure and the Application variant of this certificate; some even hold both.
 It is a more specialised and advanced certificate compared to the CREST CRT.
 For your social engineering test, the Infrastructure variant is more relevant.

-- CREST CCSAS – We have several testers that hold this the CREST Certified Simulated Attack Specialist certification.
+- CREST CCSAS – We have several testers that hold the CREST Certified Simulated Attack Specialist certification.
 Testers must hold the CCT Infrastructure certificate to even attempt this exam, and as with all CREST certificates, it expires after three years to ensure skill currency.

-- Offensive Security OSCP – Obtaining the OSCP requires the successful completion of a 24-hour practical exam that assesses a broad range of penetration testing skill.
+- Offensive Security OSCP – Obtaining the OSCP requires the successful completion of a 24-hour practical exam that assesses a broad range of penetration testing skills.
 Testers with this can really think like an attacker.

 - Offensive Security OSCE – Obtaining the OSCE requires the successful completion of a 48-hour practical exam that assesses a more specialised set of skills, including binary exploitation.